TuxVinyards/qqX/README.md

 @ Dec 23  Release 1.11.02

-- The fix for Windows downloads, recently pushed to Quickemu via Pete Batard's work at [Fido](https://github.com/pbatard/Fido/issues/98) has now been merged
+- The fix for Windows downloads, recently pushed to Quickemu via Pete Batard's work at [Fido](https://github.com/pbatard/Fido/issues/98) was merged

-- The updater and installer has been adjusted and is generally improved.
-Direct downloads will not be affected but depending on your current updater version you may need to navigate to the download folder using your file manager and run the installer from there until the changes work through system.
+- The updater and installer was adjusted and is generally improved.

 @ Dec 31  Release 1.11.03

-- fix for Quickget hanging on URL checks when server or internet is slow
+- Fix was issued for Quickget hanging on URL checks when server or internet is slow

 - also fixed issue where quickget occasionally outputs multiline release and edition data